clementrousseau/politico_summarizer/README.md

 ##Description
-Android app for sentiment analysis and summary of POLITICO's congress articles.
+Android app for sentiment analysis and summary of POLITICO's congress articles for the Super-Busy.

 ##How it works